AatishDA1/PracticeSDProject/README.md

 This repository contains the source code for a synthetic data practice project.

-It shows both how the data is generated, corrupted, and validated before being uploaded onto a MySQL server.
+It shows both how the data is generated, corrupted, and validated before being uploaded onto a MySQL database.

 ## Installation